Gerrime/Gerrime/README.md

-- 👋 Hi, I’m @Gerrime
+- Hi, I’m @Gerrime Townsend
-- 👀 I’m interested in ...
-Finance & Entertainment
+- I’m interested in my business
-- 🌱 I’m currently learning ...
-Business and IT
+-
-- 💞️ I’m looking to collaborate on ...
-Anything
+- I’m looking to collaborate on my business
 - 📫 How to reach me ...
-Gatspitta@gmail.com or Gerrime123@gmail.comcccccccccccccccccccc
+Gerrime123@gmail.com